 Only radiators unmodified and hoses as supplied by PRD with the engine are legal.

 Water pump must be PRD O.E.M. and axle driven.
 The water pump may be driven directly by the axle.

 AIR BOX/INTAKE SILENCER:

-Only air boxes/intake silencers as supplied by PRD with the engine are legal using two 22mm +/- 1mm tubes.
-Only the top two holes of the four hole airbox may be utilized.
+Only air boxes/intake silencers as supplied by PRD are legal and must be branded PRD or RLV.
+Only the top two holes of the four hole airbox may be utilized, the two tubes must measure 22mm +/- 1mm.
+Only one drain hole is allowed, cannot exceed 0.250” in diameter.
 The air filter is optional but recommended.

 PIPE/EXPANSION CHAMBER AND HEADER:

 Only pipes/expansion chambers/connectors as supplied by PRD are legal.
 Spec pipe length 16” minimum as measured with a .250” (1/4”) tape from the pipe side of the exhaust header flange, around the outside radius of the header to the first weld on the pipe at the major diameter.
 Only step connector tubing is legal.
 PRD header o-ring cushion may be installed in the header cup to cushion the flex part.
 PRD connector wraps may be used.
 A ½” +/- wide ring may be added inside the pipe cup to stop the divergent cone from mushrooming.